timgeb/roitools/README.md

 video.add_roi(roi)
 ```

 For the ROI to collect data over the course of the entire video, it is enough to generate every frame.
+(This may take a while.)

 ```python
 for frame in video: